jsdzhang/semantica/README.md

 ### 4. 📚 Ontology Generation & Management

-Generate formal ontologies automatically using a sophisticated 6-stage LLM-based pipeline:
+Generate formal ontologies automatically using a sophisticated 6-stage LLM-based pipeline that transforms unstructured content into W3C-compliant OWL ontologies.
+Semantica's ontology generation combines the speed of LLMs with the precision of symbolic reasoners for production-quality semantic models.

+**Key Features:**

+- **Automatic Generation**: Transform documents into formal ontologies without manual modeling
+- **6-Stage Pipeline**: From document parsing to TTL export with validation at each stage
+- **Symbolic Validation**: HermiT/Pellet reasoner integration for consistency checking
+- **Domain Adaptation**: Generate domain-specific ontologies tailored to your content
+- **Quality Assurance**: F1 scores up to 0.99 with hybrid LLM + reasoner approach
+- **Best Practices**: Follows semantic modeling guidelines for knowledge engineers

 #### The 6-Stage Ontology Pipeline